Sunday night dread.

 Most working people experience the feeling at some point in their career, but it seems like teachers get hit harder than most.
 No matter how intent we are on using the weekend to relax and refresh, that ugly feeling of anxiety and apprehension creeps up and clobbers us over the head.

-JM recently wrote into our WeAreTeachers Helpline with this tough question: “Anybody else have trouble with anxiety on Sunday nights?
+JM recently wrote into our WeAreTeachers HELPLINE group on Facebook with this tough question, “Anybody else have trouble with anxiety on Sunday nights?
 Feeling like you’re not doing enough?
 Feeling like you’re doing too much?
 Having trouble feeling motivated or having negative self-talk?
 I love what I do most of the time, but any suggestions on dealing with this?”
 Once again, our teacher community came through with support and sage advice.

-CE feels it acutely.
-“I’m actually on anxiety meds for the anxiety attacks I have due to my job,” she confesses.
-MM puts it this way, “The self-doubt, the heart palpitations, the hyperventilating and the racing of thoughts not knowing what tomorrow will bring, and the beginning of feeling sick to my stomach.
+AJ feels it acutely.
+“The self-doubt, the heart palpitations, the racing thoughts [of] not knowing what tomorrow will bring, and the beginning of feeling sick to my stomach.
 Why is it that my normal feeling the night before going back to work?”

-Which leads us to a very important question—what is this all about, anyway?
+Which leads us to a very important question: What’s up with that, anyway?

-Yes, and the reality is that sometimes we are our own worst enemies.
-We get overwhelmed by the tremendous scope of our job and forget to pace ourselves in order to keep our sanity.
-For many, the anticipation of the upcoming week is worse than the actual week itself.
-As MM puts it, “I really don’t know why I get so much anxiety because the week is never as bad as I imagine and I’m usually fairly well prepared.”
+Yes.
+And the reality is that sometimes we are our own worst enemies.
+We get overwhelmed by the tremendous scope of our job and forget to pace ourselves in order to avoid being too stressed.
+For many, the anticipation of the upcoming week is worse than the actual week itself!
+As MM puts it, “I really don’t know why I get so much anxiety because the week is never as bad as I imagine, and I’m usually fairly well prepared.”

 JS offers a keen insight that may help.
-“I equate this feeling with stage fright,” she says, “I perform a different show each day and once I’m “on stage” I feel much better.”
+“I [liken] this feeling [to] stage fright,” she says, “I perform a different show each day, and once I’m ‘on stage’ I feel much better.”
 And maybe, just maybe, a little bit of anxiety is not entirely a bad thing.
 CS hypothesizes, “I believe we get anxiety because we want so badly to be a good teacher and make sure our students learn and make progress.”

 Regardless of the anxiety’s source, the first step is to dump the guilt!